nashville-software-school/server-side-python-curriculum/book-1-kennels/chapters/PK_DATABASE_INTRO.md

 INSERT INTO `Animal` VALUES (null, "Falafel", "Siamese", 4, 2);
 INSERT INTO `Animal` VALUES (null, "Doodles", "Poodle", 3, 1);
 INSERT INTO `Animal` VALUES (null, "Daps", "Boxer", 2, 2);
 ```

+## What's Next

+After you got all the above steps to work, it's time to move to the next chapter and write your first queries to get information from the database.